 Constant consumption of HIV prescription medications can be caused for sleepiness during the day.
 Although it looks like a minor issue, this tendency of suddenly falling asleep can distract one from performing their tasks on time.
 So, how to fight this sleepiness?
 With the advent of medical sciences, now there is a solution to this problem.
-Individuals finding it difficult to move freely can take Provigil for gradual relief.
+Individuals finding it difficult to move freely can purchase Modafinil from mail-order pharmacies like http://www.buymodafinilrx.com/ to get hold of authentic drugs at a discounted price.
 Having the trade name Provigil, this pill knows what part of the brain controls sleep and works with those specific centers of the brain to keep its users wide awake.
-Provigil 200 mg is the optimum dosage that is prescribed for most individuals showing normal health.
+Modafinil 200 mg is the optimum dosage that is prescribed for most individuals showing normal health.
 Refrain from taking this pill if you are allergic to any ingredient in it or if you are pregnant.
-This pill should be exercised with caution if you have struggled with mental problems or substance abuse in the past.
+Provigil should be exercised with caution if you have struggled with mental problems or substance abuse in the past.

 Side Effects Of HIV Medications